 Lindsay Collegiate and Vocational Institute is an AP school

-In grade 12, AP courses will be offered in first semester due to the writing of AP exams in May.
-Exams are graded in the United States under stringent guidelines and students who choose to write an AP exam must pay a fee of approximately $95.00.
+In grade 12, AP courses will be offered in first semester as AP exams are written in May.
+These exams are graded in the United States under stringent guidelines and students who choose to write an AP exam must pay a fee of approximately $95.00.

 The AP program is excellent preparation for continued success in post-secondary studies and ensures a smooth transition to university course work.

 For more information about the AP program please contact:

 Ms. L. Waldinsperger – AP Coordinator

 The AP Program is recognized and respected world wide:

 Most colleges and universities in the U.S., as well as colleges and universities in 28 other countries, have an AP policy granting incoming students credit, placement, or both on the basis of their AP Exam grades.
 Many of these institutions grant up to a full year of college or university credit to students who earn a sufficient number of qualifying AP grades.

 In 2012, close to 17,000 Canadian students took an AP exam.